Kais3rP/react-animate-picture/README.md

-Test dev environment for react-animate-pixels library:
+Test dev environment for react-animate-picture library:

 Type ```npm run start``` to run the Demo.